 Q: I don't quite have enough to pay first month's rent PLUS security deposit, do you ever allow payment plans?

-A: No, I'm afraid not.
-There are often reasonable explanations for a prospect being a little short on funds.
-However, it usually means that the person is in poor financial shape.
+A: No: Although there are sometimes reasonable explanations for a prospect being a little short on funds, it usually means that the person is in poor financial shape.
 If a person doesn't have full move-in funds (as well as two additional month's rent saved up), they are not financially strong enough to live on their own.
-Almost 100% of the time we've worked out payment plans for move in funds with a prospect, that person has been late or unable to pay rent within six months.
-Rather than investigate each story "case by case," our firm, no questions asked policy is that all prospects must have 100% of required move in funds to become residents.
-In our opinion, for a person to be ready to rent an apartment, they should have all required move in funds, as well as 3 months living expenses in a savings account.
+Almost 100% of the time we've worked out payment plans for move in funds with a prospect, that person has been late or unable to pay rent within six months of moving in.
+Rather than investigate each story "case by case," our firm, "no-exceptions policy is that all prospects must have 100% of required move in funds to become residents.

-Q: What do you mean "3x the rental amount per month?"
+Q: What do you mean by "3x the rental amount per month?"

 A: Example: If the home you're interested in costs $700 per month to rent, your total income must be at least $2,100 per month.
-Total income includes wages and any other verifiable source such as child support, assistance, social security, etc. (Note: If you are getting assistance, such as section 8, income standards are different.
+Total income includes gross W2 wages and any other verifiable source such as child support, assistance, social security, etc. (Note: If you are getting assistance, such as section 8, income standards are different.
 Please contact us for more information)

 Q: Why do you require that a person makes three times the amount of rent per month?
 Why isn't double or 2.5x enough?
 Where did this number come from?

-A: This metric originated with banks.
-They came up with the notion that housing expenses should be no more than 33% of total income in order to have a safe cushion.
+A: This metric originated with the banking industry.
+They came up with the notion that housing expenses should be no more than 33% of a family's total income in order to provide a safe cushion.
 We agree with this metric.
 If you rent a $600 apartment and you make much less than $1,800, there's not alot of room for anything extra.
-Things go wrong.
-There are holidays, car repairs, unexpected illness, loss of jobs, etc.
+Things happen.
+There are holidays, car repairs, unexpected illnesses, loss of jobs, etc.

 Now we use this only as a guideline.
-If you're a good prospect and you make 2.9 times the rent, we might approve you anyway.
-You could also put up a larger security deposit to offset our risk of accepting your lower income.
-Someone could co sign.
+If you're a good prospect and you make just under three times the rent, for example, we might approve you with some additional stipulations, which may include larger security deposits or having a cosigner.
 But generally speaking, show me someone who makes only twice their rent and I'll show you someone having to make an uncomfortable phone call to their landlord at some point in the near future.

 Q: I'm thinking of getting a roommate or my significant other wants to move in.
 What's next?